renuo/applications-setup-guide/sparkpost.md

 8. You can check your key under: https://app.sparkpost.com/account/credentials
 9. Validate your sending domain [here](https://app.sparkpost.com/account/sending-domains), or add it if not already done (Set up SPF & DKIM with TXT DNS records)
 10. Credentials for SMTP setup on your app can be found [here](https://app.sparkpost.com/account/smtp), password is your generated API-key
 11. Set up your ENV-variables and test if the mails are working.
-Manual mails can be send via the following command in the rails console: `ActionMailer::Base.mail(to: 'yourname@renuo.ch', subject: 'Testmail', body: 'Mail content').deliver_now!` (disable letter opener temporarily!)
+Manual test emails can be send via the following command in the rails console (production environment): `ActionMailer::Base.mail(to: 'yourname@renuo.ch', subject: 'Testmail', body: 'Mail content').deliver_now!`

 For DNS setup also see [Go Live](go_live.md)